-The Associated Student Body organizes and approves clubs which allow students to meet and gather around a particular interest with a faculty advisor.
+The Associated Student Body organizes and approves clubs that allow students to meet and gather around a particular interest with a faculty advisor.
 CAH typically has 10 or more clubs meeting throughout the year on various days of the week.
-Examples of some of our 2010-2020 clubs included art club, Bible club, surf club, skateboard club, fishing club, GSA, FCA, Helping Hands, and Environmental Club.
+Examples of our clubs include art club, Bible club, surf club, skateboard club, fishing club, GSA, FCA, Helping Hands, and Environmental Club.

 California Interscholastic Federation (CIF)

 Purpose: Athletic competition allows our athletes the opportunity to learn the values of discipline, commitment, respect, and hard work.

 Cross Country – Stephanie Flood – firstname.lastname@example.org

 Boys Soccer – McCabe Mesa – email@example.com